Garry Kitchen: Career

-Kitchen received a B.S. in Electrical Engineering from Fairleigh Dickinson University in Teaneck, NJ (1980).
+Raised in New Milford, New Jersey, Kitchen graduated from Saint Joseph Regional High School and received a B.S. in electrical engineering from Fairleigh Dickinson University in Teaneck, New Jersey in 1980.
 Before his video game career, Kitchen developed electronic toys at Wickstead Design Associates, in Cedar Knolls, New Jersey.
 In 1979, Kitchen was an engineer on Wildfire, a handheld electronic game distributed by Parker Brothers.
 After Wildfire, in 1982, Kitchen co-invented the handheld electronic game Bank Shot, a pool simulation also distributed by Parker Brothers.
-Bank Shot was named one of the Ten Best Toys of 1980 by OMNI Magazine.
+Bank Shot was named one of the Ten Best Toys of 1980 by OMNI magazine.
 Kitchen was awarded U.S. Patent #4,346,982 "Electronic Pool Game", for Bank Shot.

 Kitchen was president and CEO of Absolute Entertainment from 1986 to 1995.
 In 1995, Kitchen and his longtime business partner David Crane founded Skyworks Technologies, an early internet game company which created Candystand.com and pioneered the category of online advergames.
 Kitchen and Crane sold the controlling interest in Skyworks in 2007 and left the company in September 2009.

 From 2010 to 2012, Kitchen was the Vice President of Game Publishing for Viacom Media Networks, working in the Nickelodeon Kids and Family Games Group.
 In that role he was responsible for game content on AddictingGames.com and Shockwave.com, at the time two of the largest U.S.-based online game sites.
 In 2012, Kitchen and his team at Viacom launched the AddictingGames Mobile App for the Apple iPhone, which went to #1 in the Apple App store in 72 hours.
 The AddictingGames Mobile App was nominated for a 2012 Webby Award in the category of Games (Handheld Devices).

-Garry Kitchen currently (2012–present) works as an independent technical expert in legal matters concerning video game and mobile app design and development, patent infringement & invalidity, copyright infringement, general software development, video game industry history and business issues.
-Kitchen has performed Expert Witness consulting for clients such as Nintendo, Sony Interactive Entertainment and Ubisoft.
+Since 2012, Kitchen has worked as an independent technical expert in legal matters concerning video game and mobile app design and development, patent infringement and invalidity, copyright infringement, general software development, video game industry history and business issues.
+Kitchen has performed expert witness consulting for clients such as Nintendo, Sony Interactive Entertainment and Ubisoft.

-Garry Kitchen, along with his brother Dan Kitchen and David Crane, founded Audacity Games in November 2020 to develop Atari 2600 games to be played on retro consoles.
+Kitchen, along with his brother Dan Kitchen and David Crane, founded Audacity Games in November 2020 to develop Atari 2600 games to be played on retro consoles.
 They plan to release these games as both physical copies alongside digital versions that are emulator-friendly.
 The first title, Circus Convoy, a collaboration between Kitchen and David Crane, went on sale March 13, 2021.

 Kitchen is on the Board of Advisors of the National Video Game Museum as well as Fairleigh Dickinson University's FDUArts Advisory Board.